 This course is intended for students who are interested in teaching at the elementary school level.
 Topics will include a development of binary algorithms, the real numbers, field properties of the real number system as applied to abstract mathematical systems, numerations systems, functions and equivalence relations, solving systems of algebraic equations and number theory including some algebraic proof.
 Applications, historical perspectives, problem solving, and use of the technology will be emphasized in all topics.
+(Students will not receive credit for both MAT 100 and MAT 114).
+(3.0 lecture hours)

-Engineering Technical Math I. . . .
-4 cr.
+MAT 116 Engineering Technical Math I 4 cr.